jxmked/About/README.md

 __[xCreatIOn](https://xio.netlify.app/)__

 > Fun Fact: 95% of codes here is written using android phone.
-> Using Termux & Code Editor for the most of the time
+> Using Termux & Code Editor for the most of the time.

 ## Socials